basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 * Find the nearest moon with metallic moon biome; metallic moon biome is quite rare but most moons have at least a small percentage of it.
 You will need this biome to find fullerene which is required for more awesome equipment.
 Also look for ceramic geode and some other thing I can't remember.
 Just look around for exotic stuf.

-* Mine gas clouds; you will eventually need stuff like prolium gas for fancy equipment.
-Can craft an asteroid miner, a gas mining module and fly to the nearest asteroid belt.
+* Mine gas clouds.
+You will eventually need stuff like prolium gas for fancy equipment.
+So craft an asteroid miner and a gas mining module (don't forget to install it) and fly to the nearest asteroid belt.
 Scan the various gas clouds until you find one that contains prolium gas and mine it.

 * Once you found prolium, you can craft a better EVA suit.
 Turn that old padded one into a chemical resistant or insulated EVA suit and/or craft yourself a sweet pneumatic exosuit.